sjbennett123/gendermeowster/content/contributors/index.md

     website: https://www.scottjbennett.com
     pronouns: he/him
     picture: scott_bennett_small.png
     bio: is a jack of all trades.
 He loves Linux, Larp and SHMUPS.
-Ask him to help you with your project he will probably say yes!
+Ask him to help you with your project, he will probably say yes!
   - name: Momster
     pronouns: she/her
     picture: momster_small.png